grucloud/grucloud/examples/aws/s3/s3-eventbridge/README.md

 # S3 Event bridge

-Send event when the event bus from a change of S3 Objects.
+Send events to the event bus from a change in S3 Objects